-Prerequisite(s): VET 134 and VET 160 with a grade of C or better Note: Restricted to Veterinary Technician students; current tetanus vaccination is required and rabies vaccination is strongly recommended
+Prerequisite(s): VET 134 and VET 160 with a grade of C or better

+Note: Restricted to Veterinary Technician Students.
+Current tetanus vaccination, current rabies vaccination, and proof of health insurance coverage are required.

 VET 263 - EXOTIC PETS

 This course provides knowledge of and experience with exotic animals and unconventional pets.
 Emphasis is on the handling of animals, husbandry practices, diseases, types of medications used, and any unique biological factors of the animals.
 Walking on field trips may be required.